'No Good Deed' upstages 'Dolphin Tale 2' at box office

 LOS ANGELES Thriller "No Good Deed," the story of an escaped convict who terrorizes a woman and her children inside their home, seized the top spot on U.S. and Canadian box office charts over the weekend, beating family friendly sequel "Dolphin Tale 2."

-"No Good Deed" collected $24.5 million in domestic ticket sales from Friday through Sunday, according to estimates from tracking firm Rentrak.
+"No Good Deed" collected $24.5 million (15.06 million British pound)in domestic ticket sales from Friday through Sunday, according to estimates from tracking firm Rentrak.
 "Dolphin Tale 2," the sequel to a 2011 hit about a plucky marine mammal, finished second with $16.6 million.

 "No Good Deed" stars Idris Elba as an escaped prisoner who shows up claiming car trouble at the suburban Atlanta home of a mother played by Taraji P. Henson.
 After she offers to let him use her phone, the man invades her home and forces her to fight for the family's survival.